Belting or Singing with Power.

 Does singing powerfully, inevitably mean you’ll wreck your voice?
 Often the answer is “Yes,” unless you know how to do it right!
 The good news is that it’s not what you sing, but rather, how you sing that will either slaughter or save your voice.
-Through nearly 50 years of my own vocal performance and over 35 years of vocal research and coaching others, I’ve discovered techniques that allow you to sing any style, even the aggressive and powerful ones with a seamless wide range and power and without damaging your voice.
+Through nearly 50 years of my own vocal performance and over 35 years of vocal research and coaching others, I’ve discovered techniques that allow you to sing any style, even the aggressive and powerful ones with a seamless wide range and good tone without damaging your voice.

-Force Instead of Resonance
+Force Instead of Resonance.

 This tension, especially in the back of your tongue, your soft palate and your lips can strain your voice.
 Muscle tension can cause your voice to go off pitch and shorten your range considerably.
-It will eventually fatigue your voice and cause increasingly severe vocal blow out.
+It will eventually fatigue your voice and cause an increasingly severe vocal blow out.